franzbu/EnhancedSpaces.spoon/README.md

 ## Usage

-Once you've installed Mellon, add the following lines to your `~/.hammerspoon/init.lua` file:
+Once you have installed Mellon, add the following lines to your `~/.hammerspoon/init.lua` file:

 ```lua
 local Mellon = hs.loadSpoon('Mellon')